Lyceum/LyceumDocs.jl/docs/src/index.md

 ## Supporting and Citing

 The Lyceum ecosystem was developed as a part of academic research.
-If you found Lyceum helpful and would like to support further development, please star the repository as such metrics may help secure further funding in the future.
+If you found Lyceum helpful and would like to support further development, please star the repository(s) as such metrics may help secure further funding in the future.
 If you use Lyceum as part of your research, teaching, or other engagements, we would be grateful if you could cite our work: